 Small and Medium Enterprises (SMEs) is a term that denotes a business entity, with certain criteria.
 SMEs are divided into three groups, namely micro, small and medium enterprises.
 Definitions and terms of SMEs vary from country to country.
 The European Commission (2015) defines micro-enterprises as enterprises with an annual number of units of work less than 10 with an annual turnover or total annual balance sheet less than or equal to \notin 2 million.
-Small businesses have an annual number of work units of less than 50 with an annual turnover or total annual turnover or total annual balance sheet less than 250 with an annual turnover or total annual balance sheet less than 250 with an annual turnover or total annual balance sheet less than or equal to \notin 10 million.
+Small businesses have an annual number of work units of less than 50 with an annual turnover or total annual balance sheet less than 50 with an annual turnover or total annual turnover or total annual turnover or total annual balance sheet less than or equal to \notin 10 million.
 Meanwhile, medium-sized enterprises have an annual number of work units of less than 250 with an annual turnover or total annual balance sheet less than or equal to \notin 50 million.
-Meanwhile, they define micro-enterprises as businesses that have less than 10 employees with total assets or total annual sales of less than or equal to 50 people, with total assets or total but annual sales of more than 10 employees less or equal to 50 people, with total assets or total but annual sales of more than 50 employees but less or equal to 300 people, with total assets or total annual sales of more than 50 employees but less or equal to \$15 million.
+Meanwhile, they define micro-enterprises as businesses that have less than 10 employees with total assets or total annual sales of less than or equal to \$100,000.
+Moreover, while small businesses have more than \$100,000 but less or equal to \$3 million, medium-sized is classified as businesses that have more than \$00,000 but less or equal to \$300 people, with total assets or total annual sales of more than \$00,000 but less or equal to \$300 people, with total assets or total annual sales of more than \$00 employees but less or equal to \$100,000 but less or equal to \$100,000 people, with total assets or total annual sales of more than \$00 employees but less or equal to \$300 people, with total assets or total assets or total annual sales of more than \$00 employees but less or equal to \$100,000 but less or equal to \$100,000 people, with total assets or total annual sales of more than \$00,000 but less or equal to \$300 people, with total assets or total annual sales of more than \$00,000 but less or equal to \$100,000 people, with total assets or total annual sales of more than \$00,000